 The better prepared you are for these transitions, the less stressful and more enjoyable they can be.

-If you’re looking for a simple way to start saving for your financial goals, like buying a car or a home, you may want to consider opening a cash management account, such as SoFi Money®.
+If you’re looking for a simple way to start saving for your financial goals, like buying a car or a home, you may want to consider opening a checking and savings account, such as SoFi Checking and Savings®.